mvolkmann/blog/src/rust.md

 - `rustup doc` command

   This displays local documentation that is installed along with Rust in the default web browser.
-It can be read even when offline and includes:
+It can be read even when offline.
+  This includes links to the following:

   - API documentation
-    When reading API documentation, if a "Go to latest version" link appears in the page header, indicating you are not looking at the latest version of the documentation, click it to see the latest.
+    Tip: When reading API documentation, if a "Go to latest version" link appears in the page header, indicating you are not looking at the latest version of the documentation, click it to see the latest.
   - "The Rust Programming Language" book
   - "Rust by Example" book